MinaProtocol/mina/automation/terraform/monitoring/README.md

 #### Silence Alerts

-* Alertmanager alert silencing: create new alert silences using either the [Alertmanager](https://alertmanager-us-central1.grafana.net/alertmanager/#/silences/new) or [Grafanacloud](https://o1testnet.grafana.net/a/grafana-alerting-ui-app/?tab=silences&alertmanager=grafanacloud-o1testnet-alertmanager) UI.
+* Alertmanager alert silencing: You create new alert silences using either the [Alertmanager](https://alertmanager-us-central1.grafana.net/alertmanager/#/silences/new) or the [Grafanacloud](https://o1testnet.grafana.net/a/grafana-alerting-ui-app/?tab=silences&alertmanager=grafanacloud-o1testnet-alertmanager) UI.
-* Pagerduty alert suppression: see [guide](https://support.pagerduty.com/docs/event-management#suppressing-alerts)
+* PagerDuty alert suppression: See the PagerDuty [Event Management](https://support.pagerduty.com/docs/event-management#suppressing-alerts) guide.

 ##### Creating new silences

-When creating new alert silences (from the preceding links or otherwise), you'll likely want to make use of the AlertManager `Matchers` construct that basically consists of a set of key-value pairs used to target the alert to silence.
-For example, to silence the "LowFillRate" alert currently firing for testnet *devnet*, create a new silence with individual `Matchers` for the alert name and testnet like the following:
+When creating new alert silences (from the preceding links or otherwise), you'll likely want to make use of the Alertmanager `Matchers` construct that basically consists of a set of key-value pairs used to target the alert to silence.
+For example, to silence the "LowFillRate" alert currently firing for testnet *devnet*:
+ Create a new silence with individual `Matchers` for the alert name and testnet like the following:

 ###### Matchers example